JamFox/docs.jamfox.dev/docs/content/extras/bestof.md

 title: Best Of
 ---

 A collection of lists of what I believe to be the best of the best from each medium.
 The lists are in alphabetical order.
+Items marked with an asterisk `*` are considered 10/10.

 !!! info "My subjective rating system"
     **10: Perfect.** Almost nonexistent, even in my subjective view of perfection.
 The experience was so groundbreaking that I was able to disregard any negatives.
 Touched me so deep down that it changed me as a person in a noticeable way.
 Probably left me in the post-watch depression for as long as a month or so.